appsmedatailia/fxa-stackbit-builder/src/pages/index.md

 more_link_text: Read more
 seo:
   type: stackbit_page_meta
-  title: Fennex Agency Blog
+  title: The Fennex Blog
   description: >-
-    Learn How To Make Money Online.
-The Secrets To Building A Successful Business And How Leveraging Digital Marketing To Grow And To Beat Competition.
+    Learn How To Leverage Digital Marketing And Web Technologies To Build A Successful Online Business And Grow It The Right Way.
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: Fennex Agency Blog
+      value: The Fennex Blog
       keyName: property
     - name: 'og:description'
       value: >-
-        Learn How To Make Money Online.
-How To Build Successful Business And How To Leverage Digital Marketing To Scale Up And Beat The Competition.
+        Learn How To Leverage Digital Marketing And Web Technologies To Build A Successful Online Business And Grow It The Right Way.
       keyName: property
     - name: 'og:image'
       value: images/fxa-blog-preview.png
       keyName: property
       relativeUrl: true
     - name: 'twitter:title'
-      value: Fennex Agency Blog
+      value: The Fennex Blog
     - name: 'twitter:description'
       value: >-
-        Learn How To Make Money Online.
-How To Build Successful Business And How To Leverage Digital Marketing To Scale Up And Beat The Competition.
+        Learn How To Leverage Digital Marketing And Web Technologies To Build A Successful Online Business And Grow It The Right Way.
     - name: 'twitter:image'
       value: images/fxa-blog-preview.png
       relativeUrl: true